JunoNguyen/JunoNguyen/README.md

 - 👋 Hi, I’m @JunoNguyen
 - 👀 I’m interested in technology and cars.
-- 🌱 I’m currently learning the basics of html, css, javascript, and python.
+- 🌱 Full Stack MERN Developer.
-- 💞️ I’m looking to collaborate on any project including those languages, I'm always looking to improve and learn!
+- 💞️ I’m looking to collaborate on any projects.
+I'm always looking to improve and learn!
 - 📫 Contact me at junonguyen27@gmail.com
-- Link to my portfolio... https://junonguyen.github.io/portfolio-homework/

 <!---
 JunoNguyen/JunoNguyen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.